PoliticalGraveyard.com

 FORTUNATO: See also Fortunato Pedro Benavides

 Fortunato, Joseph A. — Green.
-Candidate for U.S. Representative from New Jersey 8th District, 2000 (Independent), 2002 (Green).
-Still living as of 2002.
+Candidate for U.S. Representative from New Jersey 8th District, 2000 (Independent), 2002 (Green), 2004 (Green).
+Still living as of 2004.

-FORTUNATUS (Soundex F635) — See also ANTUNA, CINCINNATUS, DETERMINATUS, DONATUCCI, FORTUNAT, FORTUNATO, FORTUNE, FORTUNO, LAFORTUNE, MATUNA, NATURE.
+FORTUNATUS (Soundex F635) — See also ANTUNA, CABANATUAN, CINCINNATUS, DETERMINATUS, DONATUCCI, FORTUNAT, FORTUNATO, FORTUNE, FORTUNO, LAFORTUNE, MATUNA, NATURE.

-FORTUNATUS: See also Fortunatus Cosby, Jr.
+FORTUNATUS: See also Fortunatus Cosby Jr.

 Fortune, A. B. — of Rome, Floyd County, Ga.
 Republican.
 Delegate to Republican National Convention from Georgia, 1888.
 Burial location unknown.